-Henry N. Pontell is Research Professor and Professor Emeritus of criminology, law & society in the School of Social Ecology and of sociology in the School of Social Sciences.
-He retired from UCI in late 2014 and is currently Presidential Scholar, Professor and Chair of the Department of Sociology at John Jay College of Criminal Justice of the City University of New York.
+Henry N. Pontell is Professor Emeritus of criminology, law & society in the School of Social Ecology and of sociology in the School of Social Sciences.
+He retired from UCI in late 2014 and is currently Distinguished Professor and Chair of the Department of Sociology at John Jay College of Criminal Justice and CUNY Graduate Center of the City University of New York.
 At UCI he served as Chair of the Department of Criminology, Law & Society, Director of Graduate Studies in Social Ecology, Associate Dean of Graduate Studies for the campus, and Faculty Assistant to the Vice Chancellor for Research.
 He has held visiting appointments at the Australian National University, the University of Virginia, the University of Melbourne, the University of Macau, Macau University of Science and Technology, the University of Hong Kong, and Waseda University in Tokyo, Japan.

 He conceived and led the development of the Master of Advanced Study (MAS) Program in Criminology, Law and Society, which in 2003 became the first online degree program at the University of California.
 The MAS was rated #1 in the nation by U.S. News & World Report in its first ranking of online criminal justice graduate programs in January 2015, shortly after he retired as its Director.